ibexa/documentation-developer/docs/guide/file_management.md

 ### Using a static server for images

 One common use case is to use an optimized nginx to serve images in an optimized way.
-The example image above could be made available as `http://static.example.com/images/3/6/4/6/6463-1-eng-GB/kidding.png` by setting up a server that uses `ezpublish/ezpublish_legacy/var/ezdemo_site/storage`.
+The example image above could be made available as `http://static.example.com/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png` by setting up a separate server that maps the `/path/to/ezplatform/public/var` directory.
 The configuration would be as follows:

 ``` yaml
 ezplatform: